 Objections you’ll hear—and straight answers

 “We already track hours in payroll.”
 That’s end-of-day totals, not route-aware job time.
 You can’t fix zones, parts, or estimates with a single number.
-Field Service Time Tracking gives context.
+Field Service Time Tracking provides context.

 “GPS feels invasive.”
 Use geofences and on-job tracking only.
 No off-the-clock data, period.
-Show the timeline to techs; let them correct mistakes.
+Show the timeline to technicians; let them correct mistakes.

 “It’ll slow us down.”
 One-tap punches and voice notes take seconds and save hours of back-and-forth later.